Who can use this capability

-The Schedule captures the plan of record (how projects should happen) and should be modified as project plans change (based on how they actually happen).
-The Schedule can be viewed in Days, Weeks, Months, or adjusted to the specific view you need, using dynamic zooming.
+The schedule captures the plan of record (how projects should happen) and should be modified as project plans change (based on how they actually happen).
+The schedule can be viewed in days, weeks, months, or you can zoom in or out to the specific view you need.

 Project assignments are color-coded as follows:

-Each person has a predetermined availability, set at a 100% capacity target for each person.
-Monitor capacity on the Schedule by viewing the light gray under-capacity bars and red over-capacity bars.
+Each person has a predetermined availability, set at a 100% capacity target.
+Capacity on the schedule appears as light gray under-capacity bars and red over-capacity bars.

 People have zero available hours before their first day of work and after their last day of work.

-To see a Gantt-style view of all project timelines, navigate to the Project view of the Schedule, then use the dynamic zoom function (the horizontal slider bar on the upper left-hand side).
+To see a gantt-style view of all project timelines, go to project view, then use the dynamic zoom function (the horizontal slider bar on the upper left-hand side).
 In this view, projects are ordered sequentially by the start and end dates.
-Projects with end dates that have recently passed are listed at the bottom.
+Projects with end dates that have recently passed are at the bottom of the screen.

-Assignment updates on the schedule flow to time sheets, however confirmed time (from time sheets) does not change the schedule.
-This gives you a baseline for comparing actuals (from time sheets) to the plan (the Schedule).
+Assignment updates on the schedule flow to time sheets, however, confirmed time (from timesheets) does not change the schedule.
+This is so you can compare the actual time (from time sheets) to the plan (the schedule).

-Because the schedule is the overall plan, it is not impacted by any assignments or hours your team tracks ad-hoc (i.e. Sick time, additional projects to which the person was not originally assigned).
-All of this data is available in reports, but to weigh the actuals against the plan we preserve the schedule as the original plan of record.
+Because the schedule is the overall plan, it is not impacted by any assignments or hours your team tracks ad-hoc ( For example, sick time, or additional projects to which the person was not originally assigned).